 Ms. Hammer led JCT’s team advising Senator Cardin on his Progressive Consumption Tax Act and other Members on the X-Tax and other VAT proposals.

 As a member of the Office of Tax Policy in the U.S. Department of Treasury, Ms. Hammer was responsible for developing policy for the taxation of financial institutions and products.
 She supervised the publication of the hedging regulations, notional principal contract (swap) regulations, as well as notices regarding foreign currency and swap transactions.
 She was also responsible for the credit card Revenue Rulings, guidance for debt-equity hybrids such as contingent convertibles (COCOs), Feline Prides, book-tax conformity for dealers in securities and treatment of nonperforming loans by banks.
 While at Treasury, Ms. Hammer participated in meetings of the President’s Working Group on Derivatives Oversight and Implementation.

-Viva has been a partner at both a major DC law firm and a Big Four accounting firm, and has practiced in both Washington DC and New York.
-She advised a range of financial institutions such as banks, insurance companies, mutual funds, alternative investment vehicles, pension funds and universities.
+Viva has been a partner at both a major DC law firm and a Big Four accounting firm and has practiced in both Washington DC and New York.
+She advised a range of financial institutions such as banks, insurance companies, mutual funds, alternative investment vehicles, pension funds, and universities.
 She also advised manufacturing and service companies in the US and outside the US on their financial activities.